Radon

 Radon, our Borough and the Council

-As radon is a naturally occurring gas, the Environmental Health is unable to investigate and mitigate radon risk throughout the borough.
-However, whereby planning permission for new homes or businesses are made in a potentially radon risk area we are able to recommend to our planning department that suitable radon mitigation measures should be incorporated into the build to mitigate against any potential risk.
+As radon is a naturally occurring gas, Environmental Health is unable to investigate and mitigate radon risk throughout the Borough.
+However, if planning permission for new homes or businesses are made in a potential radon risk area, our planning department can ensure that suitable radon mitigation measures can be incorporated into the build to mitigate against any potential risk.